dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t2-project-self-reflection.md

 <hr>

 The second term for your projects is going to be awesome.
 Now comes the fun part.
 You have working products, all the setup work is done — now you get to enjoy the fruits of your labors and add features, tweak and refine, make things look pretty, and ship the final product!

 But right now is also a good time to work out the future direction of the project.
 You have some feedback, some bug reports, now what?

-We'll start out the term with some self reflection about the project — to try to incorporate feedback from user testing and consider any pivots etc. You should do this with your whole team.
+We'll start out the term with some self reflection about the project — to try to incorporate feedback from user testing and consider any pivots etc. This should be an in-person conversation that you have with your whole team.

 This is a markdown worksheet template that you should copy into your project github wiki and fill out.
 These are **starting points for discussion with your team**.
 Don't skimp on this.
 We'll discuss it in person during next class.
-You need

 Start a wiki page titled:  `T2 Project Reflection and Next Steps Worksheet` *(you can use [hackmd](https://hackmd.io) and then copy/paste into wiki)*